 2. What is a REST API?

-Answer: An application programming interface is a software-to-software interface that allows otherwise separate applications to interact and share data.
-For example, a news website could leverage the Twitter API to automatically find relevant tweets and include them in news articles.
+Answer: An application programming interface (API) is a software-to-software interface that allows otherwise separate applications to interact and share data.
+For example, a news website could leverage the X (Twitter) API to automatically find relevant tweets and include them in news articles.

 A REST API, also called a RESTful API, is an API that follows REST principles.
-In a REST API, all data are treated as resources, each one represented by a unique uniform resource identifier (URI).
-For example, the Twitter API makes each tweet an available resource that can be retrieved by clients.
-Clients can also use Twitter’s API to post tweets and perform other actions on the site.
+In a REST API, all data is treated as resources, each one represented by a unique uniform resource identifier (URI).
+For example, the X API makes each tweet an available resource that can be retrieved by clients.
+Clients can also use X’s API to post tweets and perform other actions on the site.